jpalikowska/Music-AppliedML/README.md

 We provide pretrained CNN models in the [`pretrained_models`](./pretrained_models/) folder to speed up evaluation and avoid long training times.

-All models were trained using the configuration defined in the `config` dictionary from the notebook.
+All models were trained using the configuration defined in the `config_cnn` dictionary from the notebook.
 The only variation is the **number of training epochs**, which is indicated in the filename.

 Additionally, the naming convention reflects how `torchvision.transforms` were applied to the dataset: